jimdigriz/winci/README.md

  * `unzip`

 Before starting to build the image, you need to download the [Windows 11 Insider Preview ISO (Dev Channel, tested with build 25140)](https://www.microsoft.com/software-download/windowsinsiderpreviewiso) into the top of project directory.

+Make sure you have at least 30 GiB of disk space to work with.

 # Usage